Halifax Minor Ball Hockey LeagueRules

 If the ref has any uncertainty, they can opt to restart the play with a face off at centre.

-Referees and coaches are encouraged to work together to help ensure each game is fun and that each player has a great experience.
+Referees and coaches are encouraged to work together to help ensure each game is fun, moves with a good flow and that each player has a great experience.

 Do you best and have fun!